 We have tried so many different restaurants, from large fancy ones to really small ones (in Soho) where there were only 2 or 3 tiny tables downstairs and another 2 or 3 upstairs.
-Even when we had take-away, except from having a pizza for once in a while, we always chose some Indian take-away, the flavors were all so new and so amazing!
+Even when we had take-away, except from having a pizza for once in a while, we always chose some Indian take-aways, the flavors were all so new and amazing!

-I knew there is no way I could get that kind of food once we got back to Germany, I didn’t know one Indian restaurant in our region at that time.
+I knew there was no way I could get that kind of food once we got back to Germany, I didn’t know one Indian restaurant in our region at that time.
 Nowadays, there are a couple, but we still have to drive quite a long time to reach them.

 It is almost a standard thing for me to cook some different curries and dhals when we have guests, they are always a success and it so much easier and more relaxed for me to be able to cook some nice curries ahead and then just heat them up when the guests come.